schettino72/doit-graphx/README.rst

 Now you can just use the `graphx` command::

   doit graphx
-  doit graph                        ## By default, plots a matplotlib frame doit graph --deps file,calc,target --private doit graph --out-file some.png doit graph --graph-type json --out-file some.png
+  doit graph                        ## open matplotlib frame, WILL CHANGE THIS! doit graph --deps file,calc,target --private doit graph --out-file some.png doit graph --graph-type json --out-file some.png